How to Get Rid of Blackmailers (For Good) Featured Image

 Blackmail and extortion are illegal in all 50 states and at the federal level.
 Depending on the specifics of your case, the blackmailer may face charges such as extortion, theft by extortion, criminal coercion, or harassment.
 If convicted, they could face fines, probation, or imprisonment.

 When you report the crime to law enforcement, investigators gather evidence and present the case to the prosecutor.
 The prosecutor will file criminal charges against the blackmailer if there is sufficient evidence.
-You may be called to testify as a witness at trial.
-A victim advocate can guide you through the process and protect your rights.
+You may be called to testify as a witness at trial, and a victim advocate can guide you through the process and protect your rights.

 How to Repair Your Reputation if Blackmail Content is Released